Consistency of sound over different sound systems

 If you want to be using Reference 4 in offline mode, you have the option to download all of the profiles available at that moment.
 They will automatically be downloaded with the license file by following this set of instructions here.
 As mentioned above, when selecting headphones, you won't be able to fetch any profile from the server, so you'll have to use the option to Open Profile instead of Add Profile.

-That wraps up the basic setting up on headphones with average profiles.
+That wraps up the basic setup on headphones with average profiles.
 If you have individually calibrated headphones, for loading them in Reference 4 software, please use this option: